 Replace Your Ride

-Through the FY2022 Transportation bill, funding was approved for a new incentive program, “Replace Your Ride,” to encourage owners of older, higher polluting vehicles to switch to cleaner transportation options.
-Eligible applicants must either meet the lower-income thresholds of the PEV incentive program, or meet the criteria for the MileageSmart program (80% of Area Median Income, based on household size).
-It is envisioned that up to $3,000 in incentives will be available to participants who retire a high-polluting vehicle towards a purchase of either a used or new PEV; a bike, electric bike, or fully electric motorcycle; and/or shared mobility services which reduce the need for vehicle ownership.
+Through the FY2022 and FY2023 Transportation bills, funding was approved for a new incentive program, “Replace Your Ride,” to encourage owners of older, higher polluting vehicles to switch to cleaner transportation options.
+Eligible applicants must either meet the lower-income thresholds of the PEV incentive program, or meet the income criteria for the MileageSmart program (80% of State Median Income, based on household size).
+The program is being launched in two phases: 1.
+Participants wishing to apply their $3,000 voucher towards the purchase or lease of a new or used PEV have that option in the first phase, which launched September 14, 2022.
+2. Phase two will allow participants more flexibility in spending their voucher on active or shared mobility options, with an expected launch by November 2022.
+It is envisioned that up to $3,000 in incentives will be available to applicants who retire a high-polluting vehicle towards a purchase of either a used or new PEV; a bike, electric bike, or fully electric motorcycle; and/or shared mobility services which reduce the need for vehicle ownership.
 Incentives through this program may be applied in combination with others through the MileageSmart, PEV, and electric bike incentive programs.
-More details will be posted here when the Replace Your Ride program becomes operational in the next few months.
+More information about the Replace Your Ride program is available at Drive Electric Vermont’s website.

 Electric Bike Incentive